xiaoleiren/NLP-based-Social-Listening-Prototype/Challenge 6, Source code by Shenzhen Team/active_stream/README.md

 # Active learning support for targeted Twitter stream

+Our group did some experiments during the SDG summer school.
+We ended up doing some experiments on Google Dialogflow.
+But Dialogflow requires a google account to access the online data.

+The code included in Github is to track tweets about specific topics by tracking the keywords we are interested in.

 ## About

-The Twitter streaming API allows to track tweets about a specific topic by tracking user defined keywords.
-All tweets that contain a keyword can be accessed (as long as the volume is lower than 1% of total stream).
-However, tracking a topic via a keyword has two major disadvantages:
+The Twitter streaming API allows us to track tweets about a specific topic by tracking user-defined keywords.
+All tweets that contain a keyword can be accessed.
+Keywords allow for crude adjustments of precision/recall tradeoffs.
+We build a dataset (WBS_SDG.xlsx) including all (or the most useful) keywords a priori.

-* Keywords allow for crude adjustments of precision / recall tradeoffs.
-In other words in many cases it has poor classification performance
-* A researcher / user often does not think of all (or the most useful) keywords a priori.

 This system is aimed to build a streaming interface that allows the user to obtain a fine tuned stream that maximizes the number of relevant tweets